 Simply put, customers want a tailored experience as they proceed from first hearing that a company exists all the way through to deciding to do business with them.
 Besides, B2B buyers are well aware that they have countless options to choose from when making decisions.
 Many of them won’t hesitate to switch to another company if they feel that their needs are not being met.

 Sending personalized emails, which is commonplace nowadays, is another surefire way to more marketing success.
 According to campaign monitor, personalized emails have a 26% higher likelihood of being opened than generic emails.
-If you have been sending generic emails to your customers, 2020 has to be the year you change that.
+If you have been sending generic emails to your customers, 2021 has to be the year you change that.
+You can also personalize the links you create and share online with a tool like Rebrandly.
+Branded links can increase click-through rates by up to 39% over the use of generic links.

 AI has already been making great strides in content marketing.
 For instance, can you believe the following opening line of a sports story was written solely by an algorithm: